Universite-Gustave-Eiffel/elastodynamicsx/Readme.md

 xhost + si:localuser:root

 #create a container named 'ElastodynamiCSx' from the dolfinx/dolfinx:stable image
+#to avoid MIT-SHM errors due to sharing host display :0, we adopt the solution of disabling IPC namespacing with --ipc=host.
+#This solution is given in https://github.com/jessfraz/dockerfiles/issues/359 , although described as not totally satisfacory because of isolation loss.
+Other more advanced solutions are also given there.
 docker run -it --name ElastodynamiCSx --ipc=host --net=host --env="DISPLAY" -v $(pwd):/root/shared -w /root/shared --volume="$HOME/.Xauthority:/root/.Xauthority:rw" dolfinx/dolfinx:stable /bin/bash

 ###